IRAQ – The Trip

 Series of the distinctive Assyrian shallow reliefs were removed from the palaces and sections are now found in several museums, in particular the British Museum.
 These show scenes of hunting, warfare, ritual, and processions.
 The Nimrud Ivories are a large group of ivory carvings, probably mostly originally decorating furniture and other objects, that had been brought to Nimrud from several parts of the ancient Near East, and were in a palace storeroom and other locations.
 These are mainly in the British Museum and the National Museum of Iraq, as well as other museums.
 Another storeroom held the Nimrud Bowls, about 120 large bronze bowls or plates, also imported.

 Nimrud is on a large elevated plateau.
 I drove around the back where the road climbs up to the site.
-There were six-8 foot high stone columns and some destroyed walls.
+There were six-foot-high stone columns and some destroyed walls.

 Nimrut Ziggurat.
-The ziggurat of Nimrut, a towering sacred structure built nearly 2,900 years ago, was leveled by the Islamic State.
+The ziggurat of Nimrut, a towering sacred structure built nearly 2,900 years ago, was levelled by the Islamic State.

 Northwest Palace of Ashur-Nasir-Pal II